 Sweeping Views of Hambledon Hill

-Traces of Hardy linger throughout the Blackmore Vale; for example, Hardy worked on the stone foliage of the pillars in the church of St Mary’s in the sleepy village of Turnworth.
+Traces of Hardy linger throughout the Blackmore Vale.
+Hardy worked on the stone foliage of the pillars in the church of St Mary’s in the sleepy village of Turnworth.
 Nearby Turnworth Wood and Okeford Hill offer numerous hiking opportunities with sweeping views over the Blackmore Vale.
-Shaftesbury (Shaston) is another lovely town with strong associations with Hardy novels.
-The Saxon hillfort town is perhaps most famous for the iconic views from Gold Hill and there are many interesting shops and a ruined abbey.
+Shaftesbury is another lovely town strongly associated with Hardy novels.
+The Saxon hillfort town is perhaps most famous for the iconic views from Gold Hill, intriguing shops, and a ruined abbey.

 Far from the Madding Crowd